Diseases & Conditions : The Child Having Surgery

 How do I prepare my preschool child for surgery?

-Tell the truth in simple terms and answer all of your child's questions, for example, "Yes, it will hurt, but it will not last long."
+Tell the truth in simple terms, and answer all of your child's questions, for example, "Yes, it will hurt, but it will not last long."

 Make sure your child knows why he or she is going to have surgery.
-It is not uncommon for this age group to have misconceptions regarding hospitalization.
+It is not uncommon for this age group to have misconceptions about hospitalization.
 Often, children think they have done something wrong or that needles are given to kids who are "bad."

 Dramatic play is a big part of a preschooler's life.
 Using pictures, stuffed animals, or toys to help your child understand is better than simply telling him or her what will happen.
 Illustrate the situation clearly for your child.
 Ask a child life specialist to help explain what will happen, and why, in terms your child can understand.
-Also discuss therapeutic play activities such as playing "hospital" with your child at home before he or she is admitted for the procedure.
+Also discuss therapeutic play activities, such as playing "hospital" with your child at home before he or she is admitted for the procedure.